Nagarc/docs.milagro.io-english/mfa/getting-started/milagro-mfa-overview.md

 <!-- MsoSubtitle -->

-<h2>Zero-Knowledge Proof Protocol Concept Overview</h2>
+## Zero-Knowledge Proof Protocol Concept Overview

-<p>A&nbsp;<a href="http://en.wikipedia.org/wiki/Zero-knowledge_proof" style="color: rgb(39, 137, 177); text-decoration: none;" target="_blank">zero-knowledge proof&nbsp;</a>protocol is a method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying any additional information apart from the fact that the statement is indeed true.
-Proving that one possesses certain knowledge is, in most cases, trivial if one is allowed to simply reveal that knowledge; the challenge is proving that one has such knowledge without revealing it or without revealing anything else.</p>
+A <a href="http://en.wikipedia.org/wiki/Zero-knowledge_proof" target="_blank">zero-knowledge proof </a>protocol is a method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying any additional information apart from the fact that the statement is indeed true.
+Proving that one possesses certain knowledge is, in most cases, trivial if one is allowed to simply reveal that knowledge; the challenge is proving that one has such knowledge without revealing it or without revealing anything else.

-<h2>Milagro Authentication Background</h2>
+## Milagro Authentication Background

-<p>Milagro authentication is the Apache licensed version of the M-Pin Protocol.
-It was first introduced in academic circles over a decade ago by Dr. Michael Scott, MIRACL&#39;s chief cryptographer, and has been cited over three thousand times in cryptographic research since initial publication.
-To date, no known theoretical or practical attacks exist against it.</p>
+Milagro authentication is the Apache licensed version of the M-Pin Protocol.
+It was first introduced in academic circles over a decade ago by Dr. Michael Scott, MIRACL's chief cryptographer, and has been cited over three thousand times in cryptographic research since initial publication.
+To date, no known theoretical or practical attacks exist against it.

-<div class="info">For more information on the M-Pin Protocol in general, refer to the M-Pin cryptographic white papers available on the&nbsp;<a href="http://www.MIRACL.com/" style="color: rgb(39, 137, 177); text-decoration: none;" target="_blank">MIRACL website</a>&nbsp;in the&nbsp;<a href="http://cdn2.hubspot.net/hubfs/230906/miracl/white_papers/MIRACL_M-Pin_ZeroFactor.pdf?t=1454680982288" style="color: rgb(39, 137, 177); text-decoration: none;" target="_blank">MIRACL Labs</a>&nbsp;section.</div>
+**For more information on the M-Pin Protocol in general, refer to the M-Pin cryptographic white papers available on the <a href="http://www.MIRACL.com/" target="_blank">MIRACL website</a> in the <a href="http://cdn2.hubspot.net/hubfs/230906/miracl/white_papers/MIRACL_M-Pin_ZeroFactor.pdf?t=1454680982288" target="_blank">MIRACL Labs</a> section.**

-<h2>Protocol Overview</h2>
+## Protocol Overview ##

-<p>Milagro Authentication is based on a zero-knowledge proof authentication protocol using proven, strong, standards-based elliptic curve cryptography:</p>
+Milagro Authentication is based on a zero-knowledge proof authentication protocol using proven, strong, standards-based elliptic curve cryptography:

 <ul style="margin: 5px 0px 0px 20px; padding: 0px 0px 0px 12px; font-family: Verdana, Arial, Helvetica, sans-serif; font-size: 12px;">
 	<li>Server Keys and Client Keys are issued according to elliptic curve cryptography principles, and the server can tell whether a client key comes from the right elliptic curve set.</li>